amanikhalid/BackupSQL/BackupSQL.md

 #### 3. What happens if you use WITH RECOVERY in the middle of a restore chain?
 It stops applying additional backups (such as diff or log) and terminates the restoration process.
 After that, you would have to start over from the complete backup.

+#### 4. Which backup types are optional and which are mandatory for full recovery?
+- Complete backup and all transaction log backups are required (in FULL recovery model).

+- Differential backup, which reduces recovery time, is optional.

+- Copy-Only: Not required; used for ad hoc backups.